10 Free Things to do in Southern California

 Not surprisingly, due to the beautiful natural surroundings and many cultural attractions, there are endless free things to do in Southern California.
 Even if you are strapped for cash, you are bound to have enough free activities to entertain yourself on your trip.
 No need to concentrate on pricey theme parks, restaurants, and tours.

-The attractive combination of gorgeous year round weather, a diverse beach scene, plentiful outdoor recreation, and endless free tourist attractions, leaves you with numerous free options for fun in one of the country’s most beautiful & entertaining areas.
+The attractive combination of gorgeous year-round weather, a diverse beach scene, plentiful outdoor recreation, and endless free tourist attractions, leaves you with numerous free options for fun in one of the country’s most beautiful & entertaining areas.
 I have come up with a list of 10 of my favorite free things to do in Southern California.

 1. Torrey Pines State Nature Reserve

 Torrey Pines is the place for hiking and scenic views in Southern California.
 Located just a short drive from San Diego in La Jolla, this reserve makes for the perfect natural escape from the city congestion.
-Here you will find a handful of scenic & easy nature trails with fantastic views of the ocean.
+Here you will find a handful of scenic & easy nature trails, all featuring fantastic views of the ocean.
 You’ll get in a nice little workout for the day, be able to take in breathtaking views of the coast, & escape the city clutter, all at the same time.
 It doesn’t really get much better than this – and the best part of all is that it will cost you nothing! (park on the side street near the beach for free parking and be sure to arrive early to beat the crowds!).

 Location: 12600 N Torrey Pines Rd, La Jolla, CA 92037.